 We have a team of specialist advisers and practitioners dedicated to supporting students with autistic spectrum conditions and/or mental health conditions.
 You'll find the team in the Student Life building.

-We can offer a confidential service which includes:
+We can offer a free and confidential service which includes:

 working with you to set up your personalised Student Support Plan if you require reasonable adjustments for your course (see Disability Services for more information)